Wills Power of Attorney Legal Advice How it Works Pricing

 Things to Consider When Choosing Funeral Songs

-1 – Tone of the service
+1 – Tone of the funeral service

-Have a think about what songs would be a good fit for your loved one’s service.
-It all depends on the type of service you’re holding and the venue where it’s being held.
+Have a think about what funeral songs would be a good fit for your loved one's service.
+It all depends on the type of funeral service you're holding and the venue where it's being held.

 3 – Listen to or read the lyrics

-If you are having more than one gathering (for example, you’re having a traditional funeral where there are three components, you may also want to create different fitting playlists for each one.
-Or maybe you want to create different playlists for different parts of the celebration.
-For example, at the beginning of the service you may put more modern funeral songs, but then towards the end you might select classic rock for a more celebratory feel.
+If you are having more than one gathering (for example, you're having a traditional funeral where there are three components), you may also want to create different fitting playlists of funeral songs for each one.
+Or you could even choose different funeral songs for different parts of the celebration.

-It is really important that your playlist of funeral songs is personalised and best reflects the person you’re honouring.
-If you are still unsure, reach out to the deceased’s close friends and loved ones for ideas.
-You can also look at the music your loved one regularly listened to.
-Just be mindful of the lyrics and the mood the music sets.
-Ultimately, you can always speak with your funeral director on what songs are usually played and seek approval for the songs you choose.
+It is really important that your playlist of funeral songs is personalised and best reflects the person you're honouring.
+If you are still unsure, reach out to the deceased's close friends and loved ones for ideas.

 You can find these songs by typing the title and artist into YouTube, Spotify, or any other streaming service.